 Robert C. Liden

-Employers prefer to hire students with a bachelor’s degree in human resource management for their positions involving the management of human capital.
-The following firms are top employers of UIC Business students pursuing a career in human resource management.
+The following firms are among the top employers of UIC Business students pursuing a career in human resource management.
 For more career resources, visit the UIC Business Career Center site.

 - A.J.
 Gallagher

 - Chicago Transit Authority

 - Semler Industries

 What is the difference between general management and human resource management?